Josh9100/Josh9100/README.md

 - 👋 Hi, I’m @Josh9100
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning JavaScript language
-- 💞️ I’m looking to collaborate on with you, so that you can help me.
+- 💞️ I’m looking to collaborate with you, so that you can help me.
 - 📫 How to reach me ... oluwoleadewunmi10@gmail.com
 - 😄
 - ⚡